Esmatullah-Hanif/Node-REST-Auth-Gitpod/README.md

-# This is a RESTful API for User Authentication + Authorization
+# A NodeJs/Express RESTful API for User Authentication + Authorization using MongoDB and Gitpod Docker
 The following are the endpoints with their brief description: (you can use POSTMAN or any other api caller....(however, I used PSOTMAN for TESTING))

 ================================================================
 POST:   /api/auth/signup
 Description:   for SignUp/Registeration